-We work alongside Team Canada Olympic and Paralympic athletes to enhance their sport performance and equipment design.
-Predictive biomechanical models and optimal controllers were recently used to optimize the standing start biomechanics for Team Canada track cyclists.
-For Canada’s Wheelchair Curling Team, we have designed and prototyped a 3D-printed novel curling end-effector that provides better movement control while delivering the curling stone.
-Predictive biomechanical models and optimal controllers of Team Canada Wheelchair Basketball players were used to analytically determine optimal seat positions that maximized forward propulsion.
+We work with Team Canada Olympic and Paralympic athletes to enhance their sport performance and equipment design.
+Our predictive biomechanical models and optimal controllers were recently used to optimize the standing start biomechanics for Team Canada track cyclists.
+For Canada’s wheelchair curling team, we have designed and prototyped a 3D-printed curling end-effector that provides better movement control of the curling stone.
+Our predictive biomechanical models and optimal controllers of Team Canada wheelchair basketball players were used to analytically determine optimal seat positions that maximized forward propulsion.

 • Laschowski B, Mehrabi N, and McPhee J. (2018).
 Optimization-Based Motor Control of a Paralympic Wheelchair Athlete.
 Sports Engineering.
 21(3), pp. 207-215.
 DOI.
 10.1007/s12283-018-0265-2.